 Anyone who works in an office is familiar with the name human resources.
 Even companies whose employees make their living driving trucks from coast to coast have a human resources department.
 Though you may cross paths with them occasionally, for most people what human resources does and who they are is a collection of mystical beings who control the fate of ordinary employees.
 If you're curious about the human resources department and what they do, this article should be able to give you an overview of this mysterious department.

 Technically, the term human resources refers to all people who work for the company.
 Just as a company has assets in terms of real estate or raw materials or money, it also has assets in terms of the people it can call on to do work for it - its employees.
 Just as real estate agents are hired to look after a company's real property holdings, the employees in the human resources department are hired to manage the human side of the company's holdings.
-Thank you Huronpartnersllp.com for your website funding support.
+Thank you to the commercial painting company in Ottawa (found here) for their website funding support.

 This many sound like human resources is a collection of managers whose job it is to oversee your work, but this is not the case.
 Most human resources employees know very little about the work you do for the company.
 Instead, they look after the more practical aspects of having human beings work for a company, such as their need to be paid, have vacations, take time off, follow schedules, apply for new positions.
 They are also responsible for processing incoming and outgoing employees - hiring and firing.